Suor/battle-brothers-stdlib/README.md

 Note that all examples here assume namespaces are aliased locally, like `local Rand = ::std.Rand`.
 I find convenient to do so, but this is certainly not required, it's perfectly ok to just use `::std` namespace directly, i.e. `::std.Text.positive("+15%")`, which might make more sense if you only use it once or twice in a file.

 > [!NOTE]
 > This is a long doc.
-Click the contents icon in the top left corner to bring up TOC or "README.md" header itself to jump to the start.
+Click the contents icon in the top right corner to bring up TOC or "README.md" header itself to jump to the start.
 May also use `Ctrl+F` to jump to whatever you are looking for quickly.
 There is also the [Index](#index) in the end.

 ## String Utils